 Sleeping Pill Addiction Statistics

-- In 2012, 21% of people suffering from sleeping pill addiction had thoughts about their substance use.
+- In 2012, 21% of people suffering from sleeping pill addictions had thoughts about their substance abuse.

-- In 2011, 30,149 people were admitted to the emergency room due to taking the sleeping pill Ambien for nonmedical use.
+- In 2011, 30,149 people were admitted to the emergency room due to taking the Ambien for nonmedical use.

 - In 2013, nearly 9 million US citizens frequently abused sleeping pills to fall asleep at night.

-Breaking a sleeping pill addiction can be challenging when not having the support of an addiction treatment center.
+Breaking an addiction can be challenging when not having the support of an addiction treatment center.
+Different options, such as support groups at a treatment center, can help a struggling person through their addiction.
 If you or a loved one struggles to overcome a sleeping pill addiction, it is crucial to contact a rehab center for more information about detox services and treatment.

-People suffering from sleeping pill addiction could become dependent in as quickly as seven days, and upon quitting, they will sometimes experience severe withdrawal symptoms.
-The withdrawal symptoms from sleeping pill addiction could last weeks, depending on a person’s age, gender, dosage levels, and length of time using.
+People suffering from sleeping pill addictions could become dependent as quickly as seven days, and upon quitting, they will sometimes experience severe withdrawal symptoms.
+The withdrawal symptoms could last weeks, depending on a person’s age, gender, dosage levels, and length of time using.
 The best way to manage sleeping pill addiction withdrawal symptoms is by going through medical detox.
 The severity of the withdrawal symptoms will vary for each person.